microsoft/WhatTheHack/033-OSSDatabaseMigration/Coach/05-online-migration.md

 ## Coach Tips

-The intent of this WTH is not to focus on networking so if the attendee has trouble configuring VPN/VNET peering, feel free to hand hold them through it
+The intent of this WTH is not to focus on networking so if the attendee has trouble configuring VPN/VNET peering, feel free to help them through it.
-Remind the attendees to review the hints section if they get stuck

 ## Introduction